cbrown5/cbrown5.github.io/_posts/2016-12-03-r2r-workshop.md

 <div class = "image_caption">
 <img src ="/Images/land-use-change-bua.png" alt="Land-use change around Bua" class="image_float"/>
 <p> Clockwise from top-left: Fire threatens a pine plantation on Vanua Levu.
-A truck carries logs to a nearby sawmill. farmland on Vanua Levu.
+A truck carries logs to a nearby sawmill.
+Farmland on Vanua Levu.
 Dr Wenger speaks at the workshop about balancing nature conservation with logging, farming and development.
  </p>
 </div>